Table of contents

 Plus!
-Since the arrival of the Mail Privacy Protection (MPP) feature in iOS15, emails opened from Apple Mail and Mac OS Monterey are no longer trusted.
-This new feature prevents you from knowing when a person opens an email, and it hides the person's IP address, making it impossible to link it to their online activity or determine their location.
+Since the arrival of the MPP (Mail Privacy Protection) feature in iOS15, emails opened from Apple Mail and Mac OS Monterey are no longer trusted.
+This new feature prevents from knowing when a person opens an email.
+In addition, it hides the IP address of the person, which makes it impossible to link it to their online activity or to determine their location.
 More info here.

 Since then, most platforms have adapted their dashboards (but not all!)
 3 possibilities:

 - Either, the tools exclude the openings detected with iOS15 MPP enabled.
 Considering them unreliable.
 In this case, we should expect opening rates to be lower than before September 2021.

 - Either, the tools differentiate between traceable and non-traceable openings.
 They display the traceable opening rate, thus "excluding" Apple Mail.
 Then, they extrapolate the open rate by applying the trackable open rate to the total number of delivered emails.